SAVE 25% on NR4000 & EM8000cv + BONUS 10% off 5-Gallon Pails with CODE 1045 + SAVE 25% on USA Shipping SHOP NOW

 Spar varnish for exterior marine and architectural use…

-The key is to find the right type of varnish for the specific application, and to match as close as possible the performance level of the solvent versions with the new (now, not so new..) waterborne formulas.
+The key is to find the right type of varnish for the specific application and to match as closely as possible the performance level of the solvent versions with the new (now, not so new) waterborne formulas.

-So, if varnish is historically oil-based, how can there be a water based, or to use a term I applied to the development of waterborne oils, “hybrids?”
+So, if varnish is historically oil-based, how can there be a water-based version…or “hybrids,” a term I applied to develop waterborne oils?

-1. Oil and water, by nature, do not mix.
+Oil and water, by nature, do not mix.
 However, using some pretty cool chemistry, we can neutralize the oil resin and add water-soluble solvents…which remain in suspension!
-We are now on-track to become water based.
+We are now on track to becoming water-based.

-2. Look for resin color as the film ages.
-If the product is being billed as an oil/water hybrid, or alkyd emulsion, then you will more then likely see a traditional straw/amber color shift in the film formation as it cures.
-There are a few waterborne hybrids based on tung and castor resins and they tend to color-shift less than the linseed based versions.
+4. As the film ages, observe the resin color.
+If the product is labeled as an oil/water hybrid or alkyd emulsion, you will likely notice a traditional straw/amber color shift in the film formation as it cures.
+Some waterborne hybrids are based on tung and castor resins, and these tend to have less color shift compared to the linseed-based versions.
+When in their raw format, various waterborne resins have different properties.

-What are your experiences with or questions about water based varnish?
-Please share your thoughts or read what others are saying in the comments section below.
+What are your experiences with water-based varnish?
+Feel free to share your thoughts or read what others are saying in the comments section below.

-6 thoughts on “Is There Such a Thing as Water Based Varnish?”
+8 thoughts on “Is There Such a Thing as Water-Based Varnish?”

 1. Off topic but I’ll ask anyway: I sometimes used an aerosol can charged with traditional lacquer (like Deft) to touch up a finish.
 There’s no need to set up spray equipment, the volume of finish needed is small, so it worked and was convenient.
 Do you think any of your finishes could be sprayed from an aerosol can and would the burn-in that is possible with something like EM6000 still occur so that the sprayed touch-up would combine with the film that was already laid down?
 This would be a good thing, if possible.